dsfulf/atom-turbo-syntax/README.md

 ## Commands

-Quickly insert new lines, end lines with semicolons or commas, or block of code in brackets with ease.
+Quickly insert new lines, end lines with semicolons or commas, or block code in brackets with ease.

 #### New Line Above `CTRL-SHIFT-INSERT`
 Adds a line above the current line.
 Remaps default Atom key bind that may interfere with other commands.